lsparrish/ngaro/doc/RetroLanguage.rst

 You can also use the vector functionality in Retro to replace/alter most of the existing words to meet your needs.

+Tip:
+  The JavaScript implementation does not support saving images at this time.

 =========================
 Section 3: Implementation